shawntabrizi/Azure-Service-Health-Partner-Monitor/README.md

     3. Copy the value for your application key

 # Set Up Python Environment
-You need to install the following Python Libraries in order to get your applicatio to run:
+You need to install the following Python Libraries in order to get your application to run:
 1.	pip install adal
 2.	pip install azure-batch
 3.  pip install azure-mgmt-scheduler